-In January of 2023, the Board of Commissioners set up eight areas for the County to focus on over the next several years.
+In January of 2023, the Board of Commissioners set up eight areas for the County to focus on over the next several years as mentioned in the Strategic Goals and Priorities section of this document.
+In January 2024, the Board of Commissioners reviewed the focus areas and updated according to additional or completed actions.
 These areas include Budget, Economic Development, Homelessness, Land Use Plan, Law Enforcement and Veterans, Opioid, Solid Waste, and Water and Sewer.
-The Board has been holding regular work session to identify tasks, get input from the community, and develop timelines for achieving goals.
-The chart that the Commissioners are using to track progress is included in the Strategic Goals and Priorities section of this document.
 Below is more detail on some of the items included in the Strategic Goals and their impact on the budget.